Greek withdrawal from the eurozone: Legality

 A working paper published 2009 by the European Central Bank concluded:

 … that negotiated withdrawal from the EU would not be legally impossible even prior to the ratification of the Lisbon Treaty, and that unilateral withdrawal would undoubtedly be legally controversial; that, while permissible, a recently enacted exit clause is, prima facie, not in harmony with the rationale of the European unification project and is otherwise problematic, mainly from a legal perspective; that a Member State's exit from EMU, without a parallel withdrawal from the EU, would be legally inconceivable; and that, while perhaps feasible through indirect means, a Member State's expulsion from the EU or EMU, would be legally next to impossible.

 In the absence of any ruling by the European Court of Justice, the question of whether a country can unilaterally leave the Eurozone without leaving the EU is unclear.
 Jens Christian Dammann, a law professor at the University of Texas, has suggested that under certain conditions, it is possible for a Member State to do so.

+Developments after 2018

+After Greece exited its third economic adjustment programme on 20 August 2018, discussion of a Greek withdrawal from the eurozone became largely retrospective.